inf112-v21/Snokarane/README.md

   - Host - select "Host" on the role menu and wait for other players to connect.
 Press ok on the new prompt only when all players are connected.
 You can see this by waiting until you have a number of "recieved cards" in the consol log equal to the number of clients between each round.
   - Client - select "Client" on the role menu and connect to the host's IP adress
   - The UiB-owl with sparks on it is your character.
+  - As a host, you need to portforward port 54555 if you are playing multiplayer and you and the clients are on different connections.
+Guides to do this can be found online.
+If you are on the same internet connection as the clients, you don't need to portforward, but you need to find your local IP address.
+If you don't want to portforward, you can use a program such as Hamachi.
+  - To find your IP address, Google "What's my IP".
+This is only if you are on different connections than the clients.
+  - To find your local IP address, for when  the client is on the same network, do the following:
+  - On windows, hit Win+R and type cmd.
+Then write ipconfig.
+Your local IP address will be the IPv4 Address.
+  - On Linux, open the terminal and type hostname -I. Your Local IP should show up
+  - On macOS, if using wireless, type 'ipconfig getifaddr en1' in the terminal or 'ipconfig getifaddr en0' if you are on Ethernet.

 ### 2. Controls